dwill81/configure-ad/README.md

 <p>
 <img width="392" alt="image" src="https://user-images.githubusercontent.com/122701786/213237250-f0ffe0a2-761a-44d6-a32d-5a20ba8402d3.png">
 <p>
 Step 2: Go to DC-1's network settings --> select networking --> click the hyperlink next to "network interface" --> "IP Configurations" --> "ipconfig1" --> change the assignment from dynamic to static (this ensures DC-1's IP address will not change) --> check the NIC settings to make sure both VMs are on the same "Vnet".
-This will ensure both VMs can communicate & connect with each other later in this lab.
+This will ensure both VMs can communicate & connect with each other.
 </p>
 <br />